mattmassicotte/ConcurrencyRecipes/Recipes/Protocols.md

 extension MyClass: ObjectNonConcurrentDelegate { // <------- Not the best way ❗
     // ERROR!: You would need to mark the method nonisolated like Solution #1.
-    // But sometimes we would need to access our class properites, which means we would
+    // But sometimes we want to access our class properites, which means we would
-    // be accessing our actor from outside the actor system and this could lead to
+    // be accessing our actor from outside the actor system/boundries and this could lead to
     // data races and threading issues, which is what we want to avoid
     // when we use actors in the first place! nonisolated func someMethod() {